About our service

 There are a number of services available in Sutton and these can be found on the Local Offer website.
-This sets out in one place information about provision across Education, Health and Social Care for children and young people in Sutton who have Special Educational Needs or are disabled including those who do not have Education, Health and Care Plans.
+This sets out in one place information about provision across Education, Health and Social Care for children and young people in Sutton who have Special Educational Needs and/or Disabilities (SEND) including those who do not have Education, Health and Care Plans.
 It also has information from surrounding areas.

-The services are only for those children from birth to 18 that are either registered with I COUNT or could be registered as a child/young person with a disability.
+The services are only for those children amd young people from birth to 18 that are either registered with I COUNT or could be registered as a child/young person with a disability.

-The team offers short breaks which, can be access through an EHAT assessment (Early Help and Support Tool) by a professional that knows your children or young person well, this may be someone from school, or a health professional.
+The team offers short breaks which can be accessed through an EHAT assessment (Early Help and Support Tool) by a professional that knows your child or young person well; this may be someone from school, or a health professional.